data301-2020-winter2/course-project-group_1015/README.md

 ## Team Members

-- Johnny : Hi i'm Johnny, I am a VP for the UBCO Esports club and captain of the league team; I think I like green tomatoes.
+- Johnny : Hi i'm Johnny, I am a VP for the UBCO Esports club and captain of the league team.
 - Pavni : Hi, I am a third year Electrical Engineering student, I like math and I think I dont like green tomatoes.

 ## References